T1 only for outside Europe, or what was it again?

 • Transit number

-What does a T1 document look like
+What does a T1 or T2 document look like

 How a T1 or T2 status works when buying at a liquor wholesaler